Climate Action and Sustainability in Academic Medicine

 Climate Change and Medical Education Resource Bundle

-This Virtual Community collection includes resources from the AAMC and beyond focused on adapting medical education to include climate change and its health effects.
-Included are descriptions of climate change and planetary health curricula, resources for educators, podcasts and videos of interest, and an overview of the national organizations and initiatives promoting climate action in medicine.
-Registration required.
+This Virtual Community collection provides resources from the AAMC and beyond, focused on adapting medical education to include climate change and its health effects.
+Featured are descriptions of climate change and planetary health curricula, resources for educators, podcasts and videos of interest, and an overview of the national organizations and initiatives promoting climate action in medicine.
+Registration is required.

-Climate change disproportionately affects communities that are made vulnerable by social and economic inequities.
-The AAMC Center for Health Justice has identified environmental justice as one of the most pressing health equity issues facing people across the United States.
+Climate change and environmental hazards disproportionately affect communities made vulnerable by social and economic disparities.
+The AAMC Center for Health Justice has identified environmental justice as one of the most pressing health care issues facing people across the United States.

 Down to Earth: U.S. Adults Back Environmental Justice, But Policy Awareness Falls Short

-This polling brief highlights national perspectives on environmental justice and underscores the need for increased public awareness of federal policies and actions aimed at addressing environmental injustices.
+This polling brief highlights national perspectives on environmental justice and underscores the need for increased public awareness of federal policies and actions aimed at addressing environmental justice health disparities.

 Rising Tide